 Pastes a new-line separated list of servers into the console.
 Your copied list of servers must be entered on individual lines with only server names or IP addresses on each line.

 View Server Events

-The option is not available for Linux sources or appliances.
+Views Windows event messages for a server.
+This option is not available for Linux sources or appliances.

 View Server Logs